sonictk/Maya-devkit/README.md

 ## License

-This devkits are licensed under the terms of the [AUTODESK EXCHANGE APPS – END USER LICENSE AGREEMENT](https://apps.exchange.autodesk.com/en/eula).
+This devkits are licensed under the terms of the [AUTODESK LICENSE AND SERVICES AGREEMENT](Autodesk EULA.pdf).

-Please see the [LICENSE](LICENSE) file for full details.
+Licensees of Autodesk® Maya® may license this Maya development kit as part of the Licensed Materials as defined in and pursuant to the attached License and Services Agreement (“LSA”).
+If you are not a licensee of Autodesk® Maya® you may not license or use this software.
+Note that Section 1.11 of the LSA permits you to use API Information and development materials for your own internal development purposes, and Section 10.2.1 of the LSA permits you to reproduce and distribute certain defined Redistributable Components together with your application provided that you strictly comply with the restrictions set forth in Section 10.2.1(a)-(i).